 Debate on Vocational Education & Training and Work-based Learning

-The Centre for Work-based Learning is a key player in stimulating debate on current and emerging work-based learning issues in Scotland, and though a series of PRAXIS events, we intend to provide a forum for discussion.
-The first event brought together senior colleagues across Scottish public-sector agencies, academia and the private sector, and acted as a vehicle to showcase work-based learning research.
+The Centre for Work-based Learning is a key player in stimulating debate on current and emerging skills issues in Scotland.
+To examine the contribution of education and apprenticeships to influencing change in training and skills, we are holding a series of PRAXIS events which bring together senior colleagues from across Scottish public sector agencies, academia and the private sector.

 We recently held our third event to give delegates the opportunity to hear from Professor David Bell, Professor of Economics at the University of Stirling.
 Professor Bell will present on Demography and Disruption, examining how changes in industrial structure, the nature of employment and the composition of the workforce will impact on the skills required in the future.